httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 simplest form, an attacker that wants the connection to remain in the clear need only strip the `Alt-Svc` header field from responses.

-As long as a client is willing to use cleartext TCP to contact a server, these attacks are possible.
-The `HTTP-TLS` header field provides an imperfect mechanism for establishing a commitment.
-The advantage is that this only works if a previous connection is established where an active attacker was not present.
-A continuously present active attacker can either prevent the client from ever using TLS, or offer a self-signed certificate.
-This would prevent the client from ever seeing the `HTTP-TLS` header field, or if the header field is seen, from successfully validating and persisting it.
+Downgrade attacks can be partially mitigated using the `HTTP-TLS` header field, because when it is used, a client can avoid using cleartext to contact a supporting server.
+However, this only works when a previous connection has been established without an active attacker present; a continuously present active attacker can either prevent the client from ever using TLS, or offer its own certificate.

 ## Privacy Considerations {#privacy}

-Cached alternative services can be used to track clients over time; e.g., using a user-unique hostname.
+Cached alternative services can be used to track clients over time; e.g., using a user-specific hostname.
 Clearing the cache reduces the ability of servers to track clients; therefore clients MUST clear cached alternative service information when clearing other origin-based state (i.e., cookies).